 FUNDING AREAS: Health, Education, Environment, and Community Development

-OVERVIEW: Sall, a signatory to the Giving Pledge, is a strong supporter of STEM education.
+OVERVIEW: John Sall, a signatory to the Giving Pledge, is a strong supporter of STEM education.
 Through the Sall Family Foundation, he and his wife, Ginger, have also demonstrated a strong interest in health and the environment.

-EDUCATION: Along with his SAS cofounder, Jim Goodnight, Sall committed himself to education through their founding of the Cary Academy in 1996.
+EDUCATION: The Salls co-founded Cary Academy in 1996.
 The Cary Academy is a private school that integrates technology into its entire curriculum to prepare students for the 21st century.
 The school features smaller class sizes and emphasizes the use of technology in the classroom as a part of its strong focus on science, technology, engineering, and math (STEM) education.
 Upon enrollment, students are issued tablet computers.
 Before tablets, they were given laptops.
-The school's model has been adapted by a number of schools throughout North Carolina.
+The school's model has been adopted by a number of schools throughout North Carolina.

 John Phillip Sall, Chairman, Sall Family Foundation, 201 Vineyard Lane, Cary, NC 27513-3067, 919-677-8000

 For general information, contact the Sall Family Foundation at firstname.lastname@example.org